ahmetabdi/mirai/README.md

 Had a lot of respect for you, thought you were good reverser, but you really just completely and totally failed in reversing this binary.
 "We still have better kung fu than you kiddos" don't make me laugh please, you made so many mistakes and even confused some different binaries with my.
 LOL

 Let me give you some slaps back -
-1) port 48101 is not for back connect, it is for control to prevent multiple instances of bot running together
+- 1) port 48101 is not for back connect, it is for control to prevent multiple instances of bot running together
-2) /dev/watchdog and /dev/misc are not for "making the delay", it for preventing system from hanging.
+- 2) `/dev/watchdog` and `/dev/misc` are not for "making the delay", it for preventing system from hanging.
 This one is low-hanging fruit, so sad that you are extremely dumb
-3) You failed and thought FAKE_CNC_ADDR and FAKE_CNC_PORT was real CNC, lol "And doing the backdoor to connect via HTTP on 65.222.202.53". you got tripped up by signal flow ;) try harder skiddo
+- 3) You failed and thought `FAKE_CNC_ADDR` and `FAKE_CNC_PORT` was real CNC, lol "And doing the backdoor to connect via HTTP on 65.222.202.53". you got tripped up by signal flow ;) try harder skiddo
-4) Your skeleton tool sucks ass, it thought the attack decoder was "sinden style", but it does not even use a text-based protocol?
+- 4) Your skeleton tool sucks ass, it thought the attack decoder was "sinden style", but it does not even use a text-based protocol?
 CNC and bot communicate over binary protocol
-5) you say 'chroot("/") so predictable like torlus' but you don't understand, some others kill based on cwd.
+- 5) you say `chroot("/")` so predictable like torlus' but you don't understand, some others kill based on cwd.
 It shows how out-of-the-loop you are with real malware.
 Go back to skidland

 5 slaps for you